Orgy, underage girls, sex games and extortion: Inside the allegations surrounding Rep. Matt Gaetz

 The sex competition in Tallahassee has been alleged before by Chris Latvala, a Republican state representative.
 During a 2020 Twitter feud with his former colleague, Latvala said Gaetz "created a game where members of the FL House got 'points' for sleeping with aides, interns, lobbyists, and married legislators."

+Gaetz replied to Latvala at the time, "just because I own you on twitter, don’t confuse me for your daddy when it comes to abusing power for sex."
+That was a reference to Latvala’s father, Jack, who resigned from the Florida Senate in December 2017 amid sexual harassment allegations.

-But Gaetz's past has come under renewed scrutiny this week amid a steady stream of damning headlines against the 38-year-old congressman -- a top ally to former President Donald Trump who rose to national prominence as TV-ready surrogate for the president's causes.
+Gaetz's past has come under renewed scrutiny this week amid a steady stream of damning headlines against the 38-year-old congressman -- a top ally to former President Donald Trump who rose to national prominence as TV-ready surrogate for the president's causes.

 Since a federal sex trafficking probe involving Gaetz was made public this week, more reports have surfaced about conservative firebrand's conduct around women.